 Big differences!!
 In the event you ate Salmon, you'd have to adjust your fat intake elsewhere in the day to account for it.
 If you ate the Tuna, you'd have to make sure your fat intake was compensated in another way since it's so low in fat.
 The beauty of flexible dieting is the ability to tweak and adjust so you CAN eat the foods you like, while still hitting your daily macros and achieving your goals.
 Blindly putting together meals that 'look clean', or matching someone's diet from Instagram, won't put you any closer to finding YOUR specific numbers.
 Once you find your numbers, you can easily adjust to bulk/build or lean down.

 Here are some examples of each protein, carbohydrates, and fats.
 Obviously not a comprehensive list.
-Just the once I use and love!!
+Just the ones I use and love!!

 Boneless Skinless Chicken Breast